WayScience/JUMP-single-cell/0.download_data/README.md

 Firstly, we generate a manifest file in the [data folder](./data/) called [jump_dataset_location_manifest.csv](./data/jump_dataset_location_manifest.csv).
 Then, we use the [download_from_aws.sh](./download_from_aws.sh) file, which contains the bash script that will download the files from the paths in the manifest.
-We call this file in a notebook to make it fully reproducible.

 # Run the notebook to download the data